×

 internalRegistryHostname: image-registry.openshift-image-registry.svc:5000

-When using the allowedRegistries, blockedRegistries, or insecureRegistries parameter, you can specify an individual repository within a registry.
+When you use the allowedRegistries, blockedRegistries, or insecureRegistries parameter, you can specify an individual repository within a registry.
 For example: reg1.io/myrepo/myapp:latest.

-Insecure external registries should be avoided to reduce possible security risks.
+Avoid insecure external registries to reduce possible security risks.

 $ oc get nodes